Cubic regularized subspace Newton for non-convex optimization: EXPERIMENTS

-\textbf{CD vs SSCN.} We compare SSCN to a vanilla randomized coordinate descent (CD) for different constant coordinate schedules.
-The results are shown in Figure~\ref{fig:logistic_regression_nonconv_CD_vs_SSCN_gisette}.
-The CD step size $\eta$ was chosen via a line search procedure that guarantees that $f(x_{k+1})-f(x_k) \geq \frac{\eta}{2} \|\nabla f(x_k)\|^2_2$, which is the so-called Armijo condition~\citep{nocedal1999numerical}.
-We evaluate the performance of CD and SSCN by measuring the number of full gradient steps required to converge to a first-order stationary point.
-For the \textit{duke} dataset, we observe that CD is extremely fast to converge.
+\textbf{Comparison to other methods.} We compare SSCN to the random subspace regularized Newton method (RS-RNM) proposed by \citep{fuji2022randomized} for different constant coordinate schedules, which we believe is the fairest comparison to our method.
+Other inexact or stochastic Newton methods either study convex setups \citet{gower2019rsn, jiang2024krylov} or focus on settings, where the stochasticity arises from subsampling data points \citet{yao2018inexact, xu2020newton}, while the dimensionality of the problem remains unchanged.
+In comparison, \citep{fuji2022randomized} and our work both study subspace Newton methods in a smooth, nonconvex setting.
+We also compare SSCN to a vanilla randomized coordinate descent (CD), where the step size $\eta$ was chosen via a line search procedure that guarantees that $f(x_{k+1})-f(x_k) \geq \frac{\eta}{2} \|\nabla f(x_k)\|^2_2$, which is the so-called Armijo condition~\citep{nocedal1999numerical}.

+The results are shown in Figure~\ref{fig:logistic_regression_nonconv_CD_vs_SSCN_gisette} amd \ref{fig:logistic_regression_nonconv_CD_vs_SSCN_duke}.
+It can be seen that SSCN is much faster than RS-RNM on both datasets.
+We attribute it to two different aspects: 1.)
+SSCN is more efficient as it does not need to build the full Hessian matrix before projecting it onto a random subspace.
+Consequently, the speed-up of RS-RNM compared to full space RNM is only w.r.t. the matrix inversion, which is performed in a lower dimension.
+This is particularly apparent on the \textit{gisette} dataset, which has 5000 coordinates.
+In contrast, SSCN only constructs the Hessian submatrix of size $\tau \times \tau$.
+This is why the runtime is much longer for RS-RNM, while the number of iterations for both methods is comparable.
+2.)
+SSCN performs well on ill-conditioned problems, which is the case for the \textit{madelon} dataset (which has a condition number of the order of $1e7 \sim 1e8$), while RS-RNM seems to be affected by the condition number.
+For this reason, RS-RNM also needs more iterations to find a first-order stationary point.\\ For the \textit{duke} dataset, we observe that CD converges extremely fast in few iterations.
 Since the per-iteration cost of CD is much lower compared to SSCN, this results in much faster convergence for CD.
 However, CD converges very slowly to what seems to be a suboptimal solution for the \textit{madelon} dataset, while for the \textit{gisette} dataset the fastest schedule is clearly SSCN which only samples $2\%$ of the coordinates.
 This set of experiments highlights some interesting trade-offs between CD and SSCN.
 In the case of simpler objective functions, CD demonstrates a clear advantage.
-However, this advantage can diminish rapidly \textbf{when dealing with more intricate objective functions where SSCN tends to be more efficient.}
+However, this advantage can diminish rapidly \textbf{when dealing with more intricate objective functions where SSCN tends to be more efficient.} We believe that these experiments highlight that our proposed method is a competitive subspace Newton method in practice.